-The list is divided into sections, just like your resume, to group the related headers together for easy reference.
+The list is divided into sections or categories, just like your resume or CV, to group the related headers together for easy reference.

-You might want to bookmark this for later…
+You might want to bookmark this for reference later…

 Objective